ghamrick34/DoS/README.md

 # DoS
-Data and code associated with "A predatory gene drive for targeted control of self-transmissible plasmids"
+Data and code associated with "A predatory gene drive for targeted control of self-transmissible plasmids" will be shared here upon publication.